Brav0S1X/Tkinter-Login-Page/README.md

 ## root != Tk;)

-> a quick modern Graphical User Interface to get logged into your accounts!
+> a Quick Modern Graphical User Interface to Get Logged into Your Accounts!

 ### Notices:
 **One**<br>